KareemMoustafa/CurrencyConverterSolutionV1/CurrencyConverterAPI/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the .

 ## Contact

-For any inquiries, reach out to **your-email@example.com** or open an issue on GitHub.
+For any inquiries, reach out to **kalx.87@gmail.com** or open an issue on GitHub.

 ---

-_Developed with ❤️ using ASP.NET Core 8._